The Sea Tsar and Vasilisa the Wise: Mari people

 In a tale from the Mari people with the title "Как мышка и воробей поссорились" ("How the Mouse and the Sparrow Fought"), (Note: Karel Horálek supposed that variants from the Mari people originated either from the Russians or from the Finnish.) a mouse and a sparrow argue over the food.
 The mouse complains to the king of land animals, the lion, and the sparrow to the king of the birds, the eagle.
 In a fight, the lion hurts the eagle and the bird hides one a branch for some time.
 The eagle is found by a hunter, is brought home, convalesces and takes the man on a journey to its sisters.
 The hunter receives a present from the eagle and opens it.
 A large palace springs out of the box, and a grey-bearded man with shaggy appearance offers to close the box in return for what the man does not know he has at home (the man's newly-born son).
 The man discovers he mistake he made when he goes home and bets himself up for it.
 Years later, the grey-bearded man appears to the boy in a dream and beckons him to come.
 The boy leaves home and finds an old woman in the forest.
 The old woman reveals the grey-bearded man is her elder brother and that he plans to kill the boy.
 The old woman directs her to her sister, another elder.
 The second old woman advises the boy to wait by the lake for the coming of her brother's twelve daughters, who will appears in the shape of ducks and bathe in the water; he is to steal the duck skin of the youngest.
 The boy follows the instructions and talks to the sorcerer's youngest daughter.
 She regains the duck skin and warns the boy that her father will first set a test for him: to choose one of twelve doves, and she asks him to choose her as wife.
 The boy obeys the duck maiden's advice and gets her as wife.
 Later, her father orders the boy to raze a forest to the ground and plant a wheat field overnight.
-The duck maiden helps him and later they escape form her father by shapeshifting into other objects.
+The duck maiden helps him and later they escape from her father by shapeshifting into other objects.